 The arts are a vital part of our community and so important to the overall experience of our guests.
 We support the following art initiatives:

 •Henry Miller Memorial Library the venue for many amazing concerts, the Big Sur Short Film Festival and countless other significant art & music events there)

 •Big Sur Food and Wine Festival

 •Treebones is the key corporate sponsor of the Big Sur Little Theater

 Treebones is a true Eco Resort.
 Our guests love and care about the natural world and want to preserve its beauty and health.
 Before a pencil ever hit paper in the design of Treebones over twenty years ago we agreed we would be about “perching lightly”.
 This means we strive to create as light a footprint on the earth as possible.
 We can assure you that not a week goes by that we don’t re-assess and attempt to increase the ways we are environmentally conscious.
 Our guests have contributed to our efforts with their ideas and we, in turn, work hard to be an inspiration to them.
 Here is a ongoing list of many things we already do that put the concept of “perching lightly” into practice:

-- •All kitchen scraps from the restaurant are fed to our 20 happy chickens or composted at our organic garden where we have an extensive vermiculture/ compost program.
-Rachel, our Garden Manager is always happy to share and inspire.
+•All kitchen scraps from the restaurant are fed to our 20 happy chickens or composted at our organic garden where we have an extensive vermiculture/ compost program.
+Aja, our Garden Manager is always happy to share and inspire.